Circle keeps 10% of the custom fee you collect from your end users.

 Funds flow

-The following example shows what happens when a user initiates a 1,000 USDC Fast Transfer with a 1% custom fee:- The user initiates a 1000 USDC transfer on the source blockchain.
+The following example shows what happens when a user initiates a 1,000 USDC Fast Transfer with a 1% custom fee and the Forwarding Service enabled:- The user initiates a 1000 USDC transfer on the source blockchain.

 - You add a 10 USDC (1%) custom fee.